kgilpin/opentips/README.md

 OpenTips provides coding tips and suggestions in your code editor.
 It's like having a helpful colleague who points out potential improvements and best practices as you write code.

-Tips are based primarily on the current Git diff of the project, and they cover a wide range of topics, including code style, performance optimizations, refactoring suggestions, and more.
+Tips are based primarily on the current Git diff of the project.
+Suggestions focus primarily on potential bugs, security flaws, and performance problems.

 ## Usage in an IDE Plugin Environment